File an Application by Notice of Motion for an order, decision or determination of the Tribunal (Expropriation Act Rules of Procedure and Practice).

 When a Notice of Motion hearing includes witnesses, the common procedure is similar to that of a full compensation hearing.

-The Board will issue its decision in the form of a written order to the parties.
+The Tribunal issues its decision in the form of a written order to the parties.